getzola/zola/docs/content/documentation/getting-started/configuration.md

 #
 languages = []

-# When set to "true", the Sass files in the `sass` directory in the site root are compiled.
-# Sass files in theme directories are always compiled.
-compile_sass = false

-# When set to "true", the generated HTML files are minified.
-minify_html = false

-# A list of glob patterns specifying asset files to ignore when the content
-# directory is processed.
-Defaults to none, which means that all asset files are
-# copied over to the `public` directory.
-# Example:
-#     ignored_content = ["*.{graphml,xlsx}", "temp.*"]
-ignored_content = []

 # A list of directories used to search for additional `.sublime-syntax` files.
 extra_syntaxes = []

-# You can override the default output directory `public` by setting an another value.
-# output_dir = "docs"

 # Configuration of the Markdown rendering
 [markdown]